 Limitations: The depth of penetration is determined by the longest wavelengths in the data.
 In modeling, there is a trade-off between resolution (layer thickness) and variance (change in VS between layers).
 Data that are noisier must be smoothed and will have less resolution because of this.
 Whether a particular layer can be resolved depends on its depth and velocity contrast.
 The modeled shear wave velocity (VS) profile is not sensitive to reasonable variations in density.
 The compressional wave velocity (VP) cannot be resolved from dispersion data, but has an effect on modeled VS. The difference in VP in saturated versus unsaturated sediments causes differences of 10% to 20% in surface wave phase velocities, which leads to differences in modeled VS.

 The depth of penetration is determined by the longest wavelengths that can be generated by the source, measured accurately in the field and resolved in the modeling.
 Generally, heavier sources generate longer wavelengths, but site conditions are often the limiting factor.
 The available open space determines the offset from the source and aperture of the array, which determines the near-field wave filter criteria.
-Commonly, wavelengths are removed from the data that are longer than twice the distance from the source to the first receiver.
+Commonly, wavelengths are removed from the data that are longer than twice the distance between the receivers.
 Attenuation characteristics of the ground determine the signal level at the geophones.
 The cultural noise (traffic, rotating machinery) at a site may limit the signal-to-noise ratio at low frequencies.
 In SASW methods, the depth of resolution is usually one-half to one-third of the longest wavelength.
 Surveys to depths of 100 m are reported using heavy equipment for the seismic source.
 With a hammer source, depths up to about 20 m may be expected.
 Exploration depths of 1 m, or maybe less, are possible.

 The field setup requires a distance between the source and most distant geophone of two to three times the resolution depth.
 However, forward modeling allows for subjective interpretation of the sensitivity of the dispersion curve to the layered VS model.
 Resolution decreases with depth.
 A rule of thumb is that if a layer is to be resolved, then the layer thickness (resolution) should be at least around one-fifth of the layer depth.